Eppo-exp/eppo-docs/docs/data-management/metrics/index.md

 ## Ratio Metrics

-[Ratio metrics](/data-management/metrics/ratio-metric) allow companies to calculate ratios or percentages based on different metrics, providing deeper insights into the relative performance of variations.
+[Ratio metrics](/data-management/metrics/ratio-metric) allow you to calculate ratios based on different metrics, providing deeper insights into the relative performance of variations.
 This enables a more nuanced analysis of experimental results, allowing businesses to understand the impact of changes in a more comprehensive manner.

 For example, consider an _average order value_ metric, which is created by dividing revenue (sum of prices) by number of orders (_sum_ of items purchased or _count_ of prices).